jmyers7/book/chapters/10-optim.md

+(curvature-der-sec)=
 ## Curvature and derivatives in higher dimensions

-As you certainly remember from elementary calculus, if $\theta^\star$ is an extremizer of a differentiable function $J:\bbr \to \bbr$, then $\theta^\star$ must be a _stationary point_ in the sense that
+If $\theta^\star$ is an extremizer of a differentiable function $J:\bbr \to \bbr$, then $\theta^\star$ must be a _stationary point_ in the sense that

 $$
 J'(\theta^\star)=0.
 $$ (stationary-eqn)

 The name arises from the observation that small (first-order infinitesimal) perturbations of $\theta^\star$ do not change the value $J(\theta^\star)$, i.e., the value $J(\theta^\star)$ remains _stationary_ under small perturbations.
 In certain very favorable situations, we may be able to solve the stationarity equation {eq}`stationary-eqn` for $\theta^\star$ to obtain a formula in closed form.
-In this case, the iterative gradient descent algorithm is not be needed.

-You certainly also remember that the stationarity equation is only a _necessary_ condition for $\theta^\star$ to be an extremizer; sufficient conditions may be obtained by considering the _local curvature_ of the graph of $J$ near $\theta^\star$.
-Furthermore, not only do curvature considerations help us identify extremizers, such considerations also help us gauge the speed of convergence of iterative algorithms like gradient descent, as we will see later in {numref}`multivariate-grad-desc-sec`.
+In this case, the iterative gradient descent algorithm is not needed.
+But $\theta^\star$ being a solution to the stationarity equation {eq}`stationary-eqn` is only a _necessary_ condition for it to be an extremizer---sufficient conditions may be obtained by considering the _local curvature_ of the graph of $J$ near $\theta^\star$.

-Our goal in this section is twofold: First, we briefly recall how local curvature helps us identify extremizers in the single-variable case.
+Our goal in this section is twofold: First, we briefly recall how these curvature considerations help us identify extremizers in the single-variable case.
 The relevant tools are the first and second derivatives.
-Then, we generalize these derivatives to higher dimensions obtaining gadgets called _gradient vectors_ and _Hessian matrices_.
-We finish by indicating how the local curvature in higher dimensions may be computed using these new tools and, in particular, how we may use them to identify extremizers.
+Then, we generalize these derivatives to higher dimensions to obtain _gradient vectors_ and _Hessian matrices_.
+We indicate how local curvature in higher dimensions may be computed using these new tools and, in particular, how we may use them to identify extremizers.

 So, let's begin with the familiar routine from single-variable calculus called the _Second Derivative Test_.
 Given a point $\theta^\star$ and a twice-differentiable function $J:\bbr \to \bbr$, the test splits into two cases: